 Undergraduates Courses: Those, who are considering their career, should have to complete their 10+2 in Science stream with Chemistry, Mathematics, Biology, and English as compulsory subjects.

 Post Graduate Courses: If you want to do higher studies in Waste Management, then you should have completed your Bachelor's in Waste Management, Environmental science, Environmental Engineering, Chemistry, or Civil Engineering.

-• you should first complete your 10+2 in science stream with preferable subjects such as Chemistry, Mathematics, Biology, and English with good marks.
+• you should first complete your 10+2 in the science stream with preferable subjects such as Chemistry, Mathematics, Biology, and English with good marks.

 • Then, you are eligible to take admission in a degree course or in related graduate courses like earth sciences and environmental science.

 • If you want to stand away from the crowd and get a slight edge over the rest of the candidates, you may go with the postgraduate degree courses.